ccrean/HomTran_ruby/README.md

 If local is true (its default value), then the location and orientation should be specified in the rel_to frame.
-If local is false, they should be specified in the "global" (or rel_to's parent) frame.
+If local is false, they should be specified in the "global" frame (or rel_to's parent frame).

 Perhaps an example will clarify things.
 Consider the following frame: